Vantagepoint A.I. Named #1 Best Place To Work in Tampa Bay in Large Company Category

 The Tampa Bay Business Journal has released its rankings of best places to work in the Tampa Bay Region and Vantagepoint A.I. has scored the top spot in its category.

-WESLEY CHAPEL, FL / ACCESSWIRE / May 2, 2022 / Vantagepoint A.I. (www.vantagepointsoftware.com) has been selected by the Tampa Bay Business Journal as the number one company in the large company category in its Best Places to Work competition.
+WESLEY CHAPEL, Fla., May 2, 2022 /PRNewswire/ -- Vantagepoint A.I. (www.vantagepointsoftware.com) has been selected by the Tampa Bay Business Journal as the number one company in the large company category in its Best Places to Work competition.
 This is the 12th year Vantagepoint has been included in the list, the most of any of the competitors.

 "We were selected for this award based on the feedback of our team.
 One of the things we are known for is our workplace culture and our dedication to our core values.
 It means so much to me to know that our team is a close-knit family who love serving our traders around the world," said Lane Mendelsohn, President of Vantagepoint A.I.